ChunHungLiu/queueco.github.io/_posts/2014-12-03-liquidity.md

 ## Possible solutions

-There's no immediate solution to the illiquidity and volatility of Bitcoin markets apart from a gradual maturing of the ecosystem.
-However, we believe that market makers like ourseves can play a crucial role in speeding up this process.
+There's no immediate solution to the illiquidity and volatility of bitcoin markets apart from a gradual maturing of the ecosystem.
+However, we believe that market makers like ourselves can play a crucial role in speeding up this process.